About Our Ratings & Reviews

 General Scoring Rubric

 The general scoring rubric is for terms, conditions, and services that are more-or-less industry standards.
-For example, many lenders allow parents to transfer educational debt to their child.
-A lender that does so may earn one (1) point on the general scoring rubric.
-A lender that does not allow this, however, or does not refinance parent loans at all may lose a point.
+For example, many lenders allow parents to transfer educational debt to their child or combine it with a spouse.
+A lender that does so may earn two (2) points on the general scoring rubric.
+A lender that does not allow this, however, may lose two (2) points.
+Scorers may allow partial points, so a lender that allows some debt transfer and co-borrowing may receive one point.

 General Scoring Rubric